zeitgeistpm/documentation/docs/learn/futarchy.md

 automatically executed or discarded.
 The laborious interpretation and enforcement of ambiguous policy is no longer required.

+## Futarchy on Zeitgeist

+The futarchy pallet zrml-futarchy is introduced in v0.6.0 of Zeitgeist and allows the Zeitgeist chain to govern itself using prediction markets.
+A governance proposal can be submitted to zrml-futarchy using the `submit_proposal` extrinsic.
+The only origin that is allowed to call this extrinsic at the moment is root.
+Therefore, one must first submit a governance proposal suggesting a call into zrml-futarchy's `submit_proposal` to pallet-democracy first and let the token holders decide before going forward with the proposal in zrml-futarchy.
+This ensures that the markets involved in the proposal are properly configured and the pool is deep enough to ensure a sane market.

+Suppose that $X$ is the call that a user wishes to make.
+To do so, they first create two markets:

+- $M_0$: _Will $X$ be enacted?_
+- $M_1$: _What's the welfare measure at time $T$?_

+Then they create a combinatorial pool from these two markets.
+The outcomes in the combinatorial pool will be:

+- $L_+$: _Welfare measure long if $X$ enacted_
+- $L_-$: _Welfare measure long if $X$ not enacted_
+- $S_+$: _Welfare measure short if $X$ enacted_
+- $S_-$: _Welfare measure short if $X$ not enacted_

+The outcomes $L_{\bullet}$ can be used to measure the predicted success or failure of the proposal: If the price of $L_+$ is greater than that of $L_-$, the proposal is expected to be successful.
+We call these the _positive_ and _negative outcomes_.
+When calling the `submit_proposal` extrinsic, this data is specified as the `oracle` parameter, whose fields are `pool_id`, `positive_outcome` and `negative_outcome`.

 ## Further Reading and Viewing

 - [What is Futarchy? - Trading on The Future - Friederike Ernst #TOA18](https://www.youtube.com/watch?v=XonwBPXpyJQ)